-- Holistic Christian faith - life isn't split into sacred and secular.
-We expect to encounter God in all areas of life and culture and hence those aspects are likely to inform and be part of our worship and other activities
+We don’t split life into sacred and secular.
+We expect to encounter God in all areas of life and culture, so we engage with the whole of life and culture in our worship and other activities.

-- Consensus - everyone is to a degree constrained by being part of a wider community, but the way we plan is to all bring ideas/contributions.
+We make decisions together with mutual respect and consideration.
+Everyone is to a degree constrained by being part of a wider community, but the way we plan is to all bring ideas and contributions.
 At times this may take courage and it requires a level of sensitivity to other people who are perhaps less confident in bringing ideas.
 Our ideas are a gift offered to God and the community.
-We make decisions together.

 Grace operates on a high level of trust.
 We are not into controlling what people do.
 We encourage involvement without things being policed.
 We trust one another to make appropriate contributions and to take responsibility.

 Grace looks outward to engage with the world.
 We are called to join in with the activity of God wherever we sense it.
 We support and encourage our members in their personal involvements, which are both small and large, individual and collective, paid and voluntary.
 When we come together as Grace we bring our outside interests and commitments before God, as an offering, and for communal support and prayer.